ahme-dev/paleui/packages/paleui/README.md

 #### 5. Keep distribution small and modular.

 PaleUI will be distributed both as a single file and as multiple files to use in a modular way.
-It will also strive to keep the size of the files small to not affect performance.
-Individual components can be imported separately to minimize bundle size, and the library will avoid unnecessary dependencies that could bloat the final build.
+The user shouldn't be forced to include parts they don't need.

 #### 6. Support usage in modern Javascript frameworks.